SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning

 \subsection{Registration-Constrained Fine Refinement}

-Although pose and scale are coarsely aligned through Initial Object Registration, the proxy object may still exhibit geometric and apparent deviations from the partial object, as shown in ``Iter.
+Although pose and scale are coarsely aligned through Initial Object Registration, the proxy object may still exhibit geometric and appearance deviations from the degraded object, as shown in ``Iter.
 3'' in Fig.~\ref{fig:ablation_demo_partial}.
-We therefore introduce a shape refinement strategy with anisotropic scaling, allowing the proxy object $G^\text{gen}$ to better conform to the geometry of $G^\text{par}$ along each spatial axis.
-Additionally, we refine the appearance of the proxy object $G^\text{gen}$ to keep the proxy visually consistent in seen views.
+We therefore introduce a shape refinement strategy with anisotropic scaling, allowing the proxy object $G^\text{prx}$ to better conform to the geometry of $G^\text{deg}$ along each spatial axis.
+Additionally, we refine the appearance of the proxy object $G^\text{prx}$ to keep the proxy visually consistent under seen views.

-\textbf{Scale-Undistorted Shape Refinement.} To achieve shape alignment, we replace the isotropic scale parameter $s$, a scalar, in Eq.~\ref{eq:7dof} of Pose Adjustment with an anisotropic scale $S=\operatorname{diag}(s_1,s_2,s_3)$, a diagonal matrix, where $s_1,s_2,s_3\in \mathbb{R}^+$.
+\paragraph{Scale-Undistorted Shape Refinement.} To achieve shape alignment, we replace the isotropic scale parameter $s$, a scalar, in Eq.~\eqref{eq:7dof} of Pose Adjustment with an anisotropic scale $S=\operatorname{diag}(s_1,s_2,s_3)$, a diagonal matrix, where $s_1,s_2,s_3\in \mathbb{R}^+$.
 Consequently, the optimization objective is reformulated accordingly to accommodate directional scale flexibility:

 \citet{chatrasingh2023generalized} addressed this optimization problem using singular value decomposition (SVD), following a procedure similar to the Umeyama \cite{umeyama1991least} algorithm.
 However, this solution is prone to the following two problems: (1) Instability occurs when the 3D-3D correspondences are inaccurate, as described in Sec.~\ref{sec:ablation}; (2) Directly optimizing the anisotropic scale $S$ can easily lead to undesirable distortions in the shape of the proxy object, as described in Fig.~\ref{fig:ablation_demo_partial}.
-To address these challenges, we introduce a novel optimization objective that extends and regularizes Eq.~\eqref{eq:9dof} as follows:
+Thus, we introduce a novel optimization objective that extends and regularizes Eq.~\eqref{eq:9dof} as follows: